-Typical of 3.304-1 to 3.304-10, 3.201-1 to 3.201-
+Typical of 3.304-1 to 3.304-10, 3.201-1 to 3.201-3.

 This room is designed as an unscheduled Exam Room with basic A/V functionality.
 In-room presentations, which require the display of computer, video, and other related electronic media materials, make use of 1 fixed flat panel display.
-One wired AV interface will allow video sources to be connected from a wall plate to the
+One wired AV interface will allow video sources to be connected from a wall plate to the display.

+- 1 fixed flat panel display

+Video Inputs

-The following capabilities have been identified for this space: Display System - 1 fixed flat panel display Video Inputs - 1 wired AV wall plate
+- 1 wired AV wall plate